pluralsh/documentation/pages/how-to/index.md

 ---
 title: How To
-description: How To Guides for Deploying and Managing Plural
+description: How To Guides for Getting the Most Out of Plural
 ---